 The W-2 agency must provide the Good Cause Notice form to all W-2 applicants and participants.
 The notice shall be provided to applicants when they apply for W-2 and to participants when a child is added to the W-2 Group, when a parent leaves the W-2 Group, at reapplication for continued benefits, and if a participant discloses to his or her FEP that the participant is experiencing circumstances that may meet the CS good cause criteria.
 A signed copy of this notice must be scanned into ECF.
+The content of the Good Cause Notice is also available in ACCESS for applicants to read and indicate their understanding.
+For applicants who applied in ACCESS, the W-2 agency can consider the Good Cause Notice must still be given to participants for all other circumstances specified in section 15.6.1.
+For more information on the good cause notice language in ACCESS, see section 15.6.1.
 For other relevant CS-related forms and publications, see Chapter 15.